A-DUYVESTYN/transitWorks/Readme.md

 Get a no-nonsense list of the latest delays, cancellations, or advisories on your public transit systems.
 Customize your app to see only notices from your selected routes.

-Currently Supports TTC and Go Transit.
+Currently Supports Toronto Transit Comission (TTC) and GO Transit (Metrolinx).

 ## Client Setup